Medical Review by Jennie Stanford, MD, FAAFP, DipABOM

 You can make significant improvements with mindfulness, medications, and therapy, but don’t overlook the importance of sleep.
 Getting good sleep is easier said than done, especially since depression is associated with insomnia.
 But if you’re experiencing insomnia, practicing sleep hygiene can help.

 Ensuring you have an environment conducive to sleep is a good place to start.
-Limit caffeine and alcohol, develop a regular sleep schedule, and exercise can also help.
+Limiting caffeine and alcohol, developing a regular sleep schedule, and exercising can also help.
 If you think you would benefit from a non-habit-forming sleep medication, Lemonaid’s medical team can help.

 Talk to a healthcare professional today to see if non-addictive insomnia meds would be a good fit for you.